akashsengupta1997/HuManiFlow/README.md

 ### Model files
 You will need to download SMPL model files from [here](https://smpl.is.tue.mpg.de/).
 The neutral model is required for training and running the demo code.
 If you want to evaluate the model on datasets with gendered SMPL labels (such as 3DPW and SSP-3D), you should also download the male and female models.
-You may need to convert the SMPL model files to be compatible with python3 by removing any chumpy objects.
+You may need to convert the SMPL model files to be compatible with Python 3 by removing any chumpy objects.
 To do so, please follow the instructions [here](https://github.com/vchoutas/smplx/tree/master/tools).

 Download pre-trained model checkpoints for our 3D Shape/Pose network, as well as for 2D Pose